Hope you found delight in the detour!

-Consciousness is appended, moment by moment, experience by experience.
-There is never a loss of INformation, which is holographically available everywhere/everywhen.
-It is accessible by resonance by anything/anyone at anytime.
+Consciousness is appended, experience by experience.
+There is never a loss of INformation; it is holographically available everywhere/everywhen.
+Memories are accessible via resonance by anything/anyone at anytime.

-The inverse numbers, 1.618 (Phi) and .618 (phi) are the portals between inner and outer dimensions.
-Because they also differ by 1, they allow for a linear additive progression from the first Pull/Inhalation/Inspiration to the final Push/Exhalation/Expiration.
+The inverse numbers, 1.618 (Phi) and .618 (phi), are the portals that allow divergence from the central unit into smaller and smaller inner dimensions and out beyond to dimensions growing greater and greater.
+This seamless progression runs in parallel to a linear additive progression, which connects end-to-end, from the first Pull/Inhalation/Inspiration to the final Push/Exhalation/Expiration.

 We need to upgrade our logic to solve the problems of our day.
 Planetary remodeling is outpacing our preparation for the new world.
 If you wonder what is meant by “the new world” consider how much uncertainty exists nowadays regarding politics, economics, health care, housing, education, infrastructure, etc. In many places, the uncertainty extends to survival needs like water, food, power, shelter and sanitation.